 Though this interview took place nearly four months ago, this topic has been on my mind lately, especially with Cecile Richards stepping down as President of Planned Parenthood and with the Fact Act being debated in the Supreme Court.
 Read the full interview here. **Updated to add that this website is run by a reporting professor […]

-Background: I love Taboo.
+I love Taboo.
 I am a naturally competitive person, especially when it comes to things like word games!
-So when I was asked to create programming for my campus as part of my work as a Peer Wellness Educator for the Wellness Center, I knew I wanted to do something that would foster some […]
+So when I was asked to create programming for my campus as part of my work as a Peer Wellness Educator for the Wellness Center, I knew I wanted to do something that would foster some competition!
+We’ve done Sex Jeopardy already, and Sex Bingo, but never Taboo!

 Check out this quick an dirty presentation on the medical history of birth control for my class, Women in American since 1850!
 Due to time constraints, not everything could be included in this presentation, but I highlighted a few of the key women, as this is a Women’s History class.